 I mostly work on contemporary debates in metaphysics and epistemology.
-My research concerns mereology, location, space and time, material objects, persistence, vagueness, and modality.
-I have also been working on questions related to whether we can inferentially know something from a false belief, and whether empirical detectability is a theoretical virtue.
+My research explores questions about mereology, location, space and time, material objects, persistence, vagueness, and modality.
+I have also been working on questions related to whether we can inferentially know something from a false belief, and questions about empirical detectability.

 I am also very interested in applied ethics.
 In particular, I have been working on the ethics of killing and some issues in bioethics.

 Other main interests include the history of western philosophy, logic, philosophy of language, philosophy of science, and philosophy of religion.